JasonWei512/EnergyStarX/README.md

 # Known Limitations

+- If you are using mouse-related software such as [Logi Options+](https://www.logitech.com/en-us/software/logi-options-plus.html), your mouse cursor may lag while moving.
+Please add these softwares to the whitelist.
 - If you are using some taskbar enhancement software such as [StartAllBack](https://www.startallback.com/), this app may crash when you hover over system tray icon.
 - Child processes do not get boosted when the parent process receives input focus.
 - System processes (which is Session 0) do not get throttled.
 Currently there are some assumption that non-user processes know what they are doing.